Are Rock Bass Edible? Taste, Nutrition & Guide 2026

 6. Trim off fins with kitchen shears if desired

 Keep fish on ice throughout the cleaning process.
-This maintains freshness and makes handling easier.
+This maintains freshness and makes handling easier, particularly during warm weather fishing trips.

 Filleting Rock Bass Like a Pro